About The Hutchins School of Liberal Studies

 - In collaboration with the SSU School of Education, Hutchins offers the Blended Program, which allows students to complete a Bachelor of Arts in Liberal Studies as well as fulfill requirements for a Multiple Subject Teaching Credential in four years.
 This credential allows graduates to begin teaching in California public elementary schools.
 This program combines the Hutchins General Education program with the Track II coursework described above, and allows students to begin taking courses in the School of Education during their Junior year.
 In addition, students will have the opportunity to integrate their academic and professional teaching training beginning in the first semester of their Freshman year.
 Students admitted to this program must meet higher admissions criteria, and must be able to take 17 to 18 units per semester.

 The Hutchins School also provides effective preparation for a wide variety of careers in which creativity, independent thinking, and effective communication are prime requisites.
-Hutchins graduates do especially well in education, counseling, social services, law, media, journalism, and many types of business.
+Hutchins graduates do especially well in education, counseling, social services, diplomacy, law, media, journalism, and many types of business.
 Hutchins school alumna have entered graduate programs in fields as diverse as American Studies, Anthropology, Counseling, English, History, Law, Library Science, Management, Medieval Studies, Physics, Religious Studies, Sociology, and Theater Arts.